Bayambang: History

-Benaldo Gutierrez and Honorato Carungay claim Bayambang was founded in the early 16th century by an Aeta named Agalet.
+Benaldo Gutierrez and Honorato Carungay claimed Bayambang was founded in the early 16th century by an Aeta named Agalet.
 Bayambang was inside Inirangan and Carungay but was re-located to Telbang and southern Poblacion in Old Bayambang.

 In 1897, the first "Juez de Cuchillo" executed residents and burned houses.
 In November 1899 Emilio Aguinaldo designated Bayambang as the Pangasinan capital during the Japanese Regime and the seat of the short-lived Philippine Republic.
 It was captured by Gen. Arthur MacArthur of Tarlac on October 12, 1899.
 Jose P. Rizal visited Camiling, Tarlac's Leonor Rivera, since it was formerly a part of Bayambang.
 Antonio Luna built a camp in Bayambang.
 Dr. Diaz became Governor under the Japanese Imperial Government and held Office in Bayambang at the Eulogio Dauz residence (junction of Quezon Blvd.
 And M.H.
 Del Pilar streets).

 Bayambang was the seat of the UNESCO National Community Training Center.
 Gobernadorcillo Vicente Cayabyab was the first Chief Executive of the town during the Spanish Regime followed by Cabeza de Barangay Mauricio de Guzman.
 He was succeeded by Honorato Carungay Lorenzo Rodriguez, Julian Mananzan and later Saturnino Evaristo Dimalanta as president.

 Lauriano Roldan became the first Civil Government President.
 He was succeeded by Alvino Garcia, Mateo Mananzan, Gavino de Guzman, Marciano Fajardo, Agustin Carungay, Emeterio Camacho and Enrique M. Roldan.

 The Mayors were Gerundio Umengan, Leopoldo Aquino Sr., Ambrosio Gloria (appointed by the PCAU of the Army), Bernardo Lagoy, Leopoldo Aquino Sr. (reelected), Eligio C. Sagun (1952–1955), Don Numeriano Castro (appointed), Salvador F. Quinto (1956–1959), Miguel C. Matabang (1960–1963), Jaime P. Junio (1964–1986), Feliciano Casingal Jr. (OIC), Don Daniel Bato (OIC), Domingo Tagulao, Calixto B. Camacho, Leocadio C. De Vera Jr and Engr.
 Ricardo M. Camacho.

 Dr. Cezar T. Quiambao is the incumbent Municipal Mayor.

 On April 5, 2014, in celebration of its 400th anniversary, Bayambang was declared winner of the Guinness World Record for the longest barbecue grill wherein an 8.106 km interconnected grill pads simultaneously grilled 24,000 kg of tilapia, beating Turkey's 6.166 km.